liquidat/linklight/exercises/ansible_security/1.2-checkpoint/README.md

 ## Step 2.6 - Run the playbook

 Playbooks are executed using the `ansible-playbook` command on the control node.
-Before you run a new playbook it’s a good idea to check for syntax errors:
+Before you run a new playbook, it’s a good idea to check for syntax errors:

 ```bash
 [student<X>@ansible ansible-files]$ ansible-playbook --syntax-check whitelist_attacker.yml